 High-temperature dielectric ceramics are in urgent demand due to the rapid development of numerous emerging applications.
-However, dielectric ceramics with favorable temperature, frequency and electric field stability are still a huge challenge.
+However, producing dielectric ceramics with favorable temperature, frequency and electric field stability is still a huge challenge.
 The construction of multi-phase coexistence material systems is an effective way to obtain stable dielectric and energy storage properties.
-In this work, NaNbO3 (NN) modified 0.95Bi0.5Na0.5TiO3-0.05SrZrO3 (BNTSZ) ceramics ((1-x)BNTSZ-xNN) are designed to achieve the coexistence of rhombohedral and tetragonal phases.
-The variation in the dielectric permittivity of the 0.8BNTSZ-0.2NN ceramic is less than ±15% over the temperature range from -55 °C to 545 °C, which is the reported record-high upper operating temperature, with a high room-temperature dielectric permittivity of 1170.
-The 0.8BNTSZ-0.2NN ceramic exhibits excellent frequency and electric field stability as well.
-Additionally, a large discharge energy density of 3.14 J cm-3 is obtained in the 0.85BNTSZ-0.15NN ceramic with the energy efficiency of 79% at a high temperature of 120 °C under 230 kV/cm, with the variation in the discharge energy density less than ±4% in the temperature range from 25 °C to 180 °C under 120 kV/cm.
-All these features demonstrate that the (1-x)BNTSZ-xNN ceramics are promising candidates used at extremely high temperature in both dielectric and energy storage capacitor applications.
+In this work, NaNbO3 (NN) modified 0.95Bi0.5Na0.5TiO3–0.05SrZrO3 (BNTSZ) ceramics ((1 − x)BNTSZ–xNN) are designed to achieve the coexistence of rhombohedral and tetragonal phases.
+The variation in the dielectric permittivity of the 0.8BNTSZ–0.2NN ceramic is less than ±15% over the temperature range from −55 °C to 545 °C, which is the reported record-high upper operating temperature, with a high room-temperature dielectric permittivity of 1170.
+The 0.8BNTSZ–0.2NN ceramic exhibits excellent frequency and electric field stability as well.
+Additionally, a large discharge energy density of 3.14 J cm−3 is obtained in the 0.85BNTSZ–0.15NN ceramic with an energy efficiency of 79% at a high temperature of 120 °C under 230 kV cm−1, with the variation in the discharge energy density being less than ±4% in the temperature range from 25 °C to 180 °C under 120 kV cm−1.
+All these features demonstrate that the (1 − x)BNTSZ–xNN ceramics are promising candidates for use at extremely high temperature in both dielectric and energy storage capacitor applications.